louiseppler/FootballPlayerPositions/README.md

 The tracking fields contain a frame `timestamp` and a `frame` number.
 The timestamp expects the number indicating the time in the current period (in milliseconds).
 The frame number is used to sync up the events provided in the `events` field.

-In the array `tracking` the field `possession` takes either `0` for no team has possession, `1` if the home team has possession and `2` if the away team has possession.
+In the array `tracking` the field `possession` takes either `null` for no team has possession, `"home"` if the home team has possession and `"away"` if the away team has possession.

-In the `events` field, the team is represented with a number. `1` for the home team and `2` for the away team.
+In the `events` field, the team is represented with a string. `"home"` for the home team and `"away"` for the away team.
 The event type accepts the following types:
 - `"OFF_TARGET"`
 - `"ON_TARGET"`
 - `"GOAL"`